sergeymironov0001/twitch-chat-bot/README.md

 ```

 ##TODO
-1. Add documentation to the code
+1. Improve the code documentation
-2. Add unit tests for the TwitchWordsCounterBot class